vijaysm/MOAB2/tools/iMesh/python/doc/imesh.rst

    .. method:: getAdjEntIndices(type, topo, adjType)

-      Given an entity set and optionally a type or topology, return a tuple containing the following:
+      Given an entity set and optionally a type or topology, return an :class:`~itaps.helpers.IndexedAdjacencyList` containing the following:

       * The entities in the set of the specified ``type`` and/or ``topology``
       * The entities adjacent to those entities with the specified type